 Neville Longbottom - PTSD

-Many people who have experienced terrible events suffer from such conditions as PTSD.
+Many people who have experienced traumatic events suffer from conditions such as PTSD.
 Such a severe mental disorder can lead to various consequences and cause new symptoms and diagnoses.

 Neville developed this syndrome due to severe childhood trauma.
-Neville's parents went crazy after being tortured by the Death Eaters.
-And he could prove himself as a wizard only after his grandfather pushed him out of the window upside down.
-Of course, such events didn’t pass without a trace for the boy - Neville has increased anxiety, focusing and attention problems.
-Neville suffers from emotional instability and difficulty making decisions, it’s hard for him to feel happy.
+Neville's parents were driven insane after being tortured by the Death Eaters.
+He was only able to prove himself as a wizard after his grandfather pushed him out of a window upside down.
+Of course, such events didn't leave Neville unscathed - he experiences heightened anxiety, difficulties with focus and attention.
+Neville struggles with emotional instability and decision-making, making it hard for him to feel happiness.

 PTSD can lead to nightmares, psychopathic re-experiencing of events (flashbacks),and loss of one's own identity.
-Such a person will try in every possible way to avoid any associations, events, and people that may remind him of the trauma, cause negative reactions and emotions.
+Such a person will try to avoid any associations, events, and people that may remind them of the trauma, causing negative reactions and emotions.

 Here you can find a free PTSD test